-HUD regulations permit the HAMC to deny a family permission to move under the following conditions:
+HUD regulations permit the HAMC to deny family permission to move (See Section 13.7 Insufficient Funding Determinations) under the following conditions:

 Insufficient Funding

 The HAMC may deny a family permission to move either within or outside the HAMC's jurisdiction if the HAMC does not have sufficient funding for continued assistance 24 CFR 982.314(e)(1).
 However, PIH Notice 2016-09 significantly restricts the ability of HAMC to deny permission to move due to insufficient funding and places further requirements regarding moves denied due to lack of funding.
 The requirements found in this notice are mandatory.